digi-ron/AU-Falcon-SPUD-Project/PCMBCM/Keyfob/Keyfob.md

 > The S2/3 Ute remotes are missing the boot button (bottom right) {: .block-note}

+## Similarities

+Between both Smartlock and Smartshield enabled security systems, both have a maximum of 4 remotes that can be programmed to it.

 ## Programming Keyfobs

 > The following steps must be started within 10 seconds of closing the door